tcainne/Next-big-AI-challenge-contest/README.md

 # Try it with a ready to use PHP script

+This script is not oriented-object for simplicity reasons.

 You need a command line PHP binaries

 Download Runner.php and DonkeyAI.php here :